ZviRosenfeld/MinMaxSearch/README.md

 IsUnstableState is a delegate of type Func<IState, int, List<IState>, bool>.
 It receives a state and a list of the states leading up to it, and decides if it's safe to terminate the search at this state.

 **Pruners:**
-You can use the method SearchEngineBuilder.AddPruner(IPruner pruner) to add pruners to the search algorithm.
+You can use the method SearchEngine.AddPruner(IPruner pruner) to add pruners to the search algorithm.
 Pruners can be implemented by implementing the IPruner interface.
 Then, the ShouldPrune(IState state, int depth, List<IState> passedThroughStates) method will be called on every state the algorithm checks.
 This can provide you with a lot of customization power over the algorithm.

 ## CompetitionManager